build-on-aws/content/posts/sustainable-data-management-practices/02-sustainability-at-the-core-of-data-strategy/index.md

 ## Introduction

 Data management practices have evolved significantly with technological advancements.
-However, with the current emphasis on environmental consciousness and energy efficiency, it' is essential to design data strategy through a sustainability lens.
+However, with the current emphasis on environmental consciousness and energy efficiency, it is essential to design data strategy through a sustainability lens.
 Organizations create data strategies considering the three pillars of people, process, and technology – sustainability touches all three pillars.

 In this post, we will focus on the technology pillar with an aim to guide you on how to weave sustainability into your data management strategies, ensuring efficient resource utilization and reduced wastage while staying agile and scalable.